driessene/acoustic_camera/readme.md

 #### Steering matrix
 A steering matrix is composed of several steering vectors at several different angles.
 Each row on the matrix describes a different steering vector at a different angle.
 These matrixes are used in DoA estimation algorithms.

+# __config__.py
+Hold configuration data and dependencies.
+- __use_cupy__ - bool: If true, use cupy instead of numpy and scipy.
+Recommended to be true if the computer has a cuda GPU with cuda compiler installed.
+Follow the setup [here](https://docs.cupy.dev/en/stable/install.html)

 # Management

 ## Pipeline